Budget Feasible Mechanisms: The Model

 \item {\bf Budget Feasible.} Importantly, we require that a mechanism's allocation rule and payments do not exceed the budget: $\sum_{i}p_{i}s_{i} \leq B$.
 We call such mechanisms \emph{budget feasible}.

 \item {\bf Approximation.} We want the allocated subset to yield the highest possible value for the buyer.
-For $\alpha \geq 1$ we say that a mechanism is $\alpha$-approximate if the mechanism allocates to a set $S$ such that $V(S^*)\leq \alpha V(S)$, where $S^*$ is the full information optimum solution.
-As usual, when dealing with randomization we seek mechanism that yield constant factor approximations in expectation.
+For $\alpha \geq 1$ we say that a mechanism is $\alpha$-approximate if the mechanism allocates to a set $S$ such that $OPT(c,\mathcal{N},B)\leq \alpha V(S)$, where $OPT(c,\mathcal{N}, B)$ denotes the value of full information optimal solution over a set of agents $\mathcal{N}$ with cost vector $c$ and budget $B$.
+As usual, when dealing with randomization we seek mechanisms that yield constant factor approximations in expectation.

 \end{enumerate}